The Hon Robert James BROMWICH

 Justice Robert Bromwich commenced legal practice in January 1985, joining the year-old Sydney Office of the Commonwealth Director of Public Prosecutions (CDPP) later that year.

-At the CDPP he practiced across a wide range of federal criminal law with a particular focus on white-collar crime, went on secondment to help set up the NSW ICAC, was appointed an Assistant Director and a trial advocate.
+At the CDPP, Justice Bromwich practiced across a wide range of federal criminal law with a particular focus on white-collar crime.
+He assisted, while on secondment, in setting up the NSW ICAC and was later appointed an Assistant Director and a trial advocate at the CDPP.
 In 1998, he went to the NSW Bar and in 2009 was appointed Senior Counsel.
+He had a wide-ranging civil, criminal and public law practice at the Bar.

-In December 2012, he was appointed Director of the CDPP.
+In December 2012, Justice Bromwich was appointed Director of the CDPP.
 As Director, he implemented and led wide-ranging organisational reform, including changing the CDPP from its historic regional model to a practice group model with national leaders.
-As Director he also appeared frequently in intermediate appeal courts and in the High Court.
+As Director, he also appeared frequently in intermediate appeal courts and in the High Court.

-On 29 February 2016, he was appointed a judge of the Federal Court of Australia in the NSW Registry.
+On 29 February 2016, he was appointed a judge of the Federal Court of Australia.
+His docket contains matters from most of the Court’s national practice areas.

-General information about the associate position can be found on the Judges' Associates page of the Employment section of the Federal Court website.
+General information about associate positions can be found on the Judges' Associates page of the Employment section of the Federal Court website.